 - Home compostable plastic products can be composted at home but take up to 12 months to biodegrade.

 If compostable products consumed at home are to be composted in future, there needs to be investment in a kerbside collection system for clearly identified compostable plastic.
 There is no real solution for home compostable products at scale in most home compost environments.
-We will continue to advocate to Government that the building blocks are put in place.
+FGC is continuing to work with the Government on this.

 Beverage Container (Container Recovery Scheme)